genepi-freiburg/genepicoloc/README.md

 # Overview

+## Maintenance in progress
+Maintenance is in progress as of September 2024, some functionalities can be limited or not available.
+Please check for updates in October 2024.

 tl;dr - please go directly to a [typical use case](#typical-use-case) below (ideally after checking [system requirements](#system-requirements)).

 Genetic colocalization is a statistical approach used to assess whether two complex traits (e.g., chronic kidney disease and type II diabetes, or chronic kidney disease and a molecular trait such as gene expression) share a causal genetic variant.
 As input, it uses summary statistics - the results of genome-wide association studies (GWASs).
 Establishing shared genetic signals can reveal common biological mechanisms underlying such complex traits and provide insights into their etiology.